 TX to Ae

 The chosen nulling values can of course be modified for target impedances other than 50+j0.

-The unambiguous maching procedure using null measurements of R, G and f was first proposed in 1973 by Mike Underhill (G3LHZ) and Peter Lewis of Mullard (Philips) research laboratories [9].
-The required bridges can be constructed using substantially the same components as an SWR bridge; i.e., if an SWR meter is to be included in an ATU, the addition of a rotary switch and a centre-zero meter will permit the additional measurements to be made.
-A suitable instrument can also be made for insertion in the line between the transmitter and the ATU or antenna.
+The unambiguous maching procedure using null measurements of R, G and φ was first proposed in 1973 by Mike Underhill (G3LHZ) and Peter Lewis of Mullard (Philips) research laboratories [9].
+The required bridges can be constructed using substantially the same components as an SWR bridge; i.e., if an SWR meter is to be included in an AMU, the addition of a rotary switch and a centre-zero meter will permit the additional measurements to be made.
+A suitable instrument can also be made for insertion in the line between the transmitter and the AMU or antenna.
 This device we have called a "Match Meter".
-The original Match Meter is described in an appendix, and the subject of bridges is developed in chapter 6.
+The original Match Meter is described in an appendix [M50], and the underlying theory is developed in [6.5].

-The type of information available from the Match Meter incidentally, is not quite the same as the information provided by an antenna analyser such as the MFJ259 or 269; and a Match meter is considerably more ergonomic in its intended application.
-In particular, if an antenna analyser is used, calculation is required in order to find where the load lies in relation to the 20mS constant conductance circle, and the analyser has a limited reactance range and does not give the sign of the reactance directly.
+The type of information obtainable from a Match Meter incidentally, is not quite the same as the information provided by a low-cost antenna analyser such as the MFJ259 or 269; and a Match Meter is considerably more ergonomic in its intended application.
+In particular, if an analyser is used, calculation is required in order to find where the load lies in relation to the 20mS constant conductance circle, and the analyser has a limited reactance range and does not give the sign of the reactance directly.
+The Match Meter bridges belong to a class here referred to as "magnitude difference bridges" (MDBs), which indicate whether a particular attribute of a randomly encountered impedance is above or below the target value.

-David Knight and Nigel Williams assert their right to be recognised as the authors of this work.
+David Knight asserts the right to be recognised as the author of this work.

+TX to Ae